Bounding the inefficiency of outcomes in generalized second price auctions: Introduction

 \paragraph{Asymmetric information.} There are different types of players in advertising markets, which may have differing levels of information about their competitors.
 We assume all players know their own valuations correctly, but some smaller players (such as individual advertisers) might be clueless about the valuations of the other players and expected behavior of quality scores, while others (say bidding agencies or large companies with web advertising departments) may have a much better understanding of how individual rounds of the auction will proceed.
 Even among this latter group, different advertisers may have access to different information.
 We can model such information asymmetries by giving each player access to an arbitrary player-specific signal that can carry information about the effective types of the auction participants.
 Our bounds on social efficiency in the Bayesian model hold in settings with such asymmetry in information.

 \paragraph{Learning players.} So far we have considered equilibria of the auction game.
-Instead of assuming that players who have played long enough will be in equilibrium, one can model the entire learning process more explicitly.
-One natural model is that players employ strategies that give them vanishingly small \emph{regret} over time.
+Analyzing equilibria makes the strong assumption that players reach equilibrium play.
+Learning outcomes provide a very appealing generalization.
+A now standard model considers a repeated version of the game, and assumes that players employ strategies that give them vanishingly small \emph{regret} over time.
 Roughly speaking, such a model assumes that players observe the bidding patterns of others and modify their own bids in such a way that their long-term performance is at least as good as a single optimal strategy chosen in hindsight.
-This will cause the empirical distribution of the bids to converge to a coarse correlated equilibrium of the game.
-Many simple bidding strategies yield low regret, such as Hart and Mas-Collel's regret matching strategy \cite{hart00} or the multiplicative weight updating strategy of \cite{weighted-maj} (see also \cite{Arora-etal}).
-These strategies are not necessarily in equilibrium, but capture the intuition that players attempt to learn beneficial bidding strategies over time.
+Notice that if all players employ the same (possibly randomized) strategy in each round, the resulting stable strategies form a Nash equilibrium.
+Therefore, the no-regret assumption of repeated play is a generalization of the notion of Nash equilibrium.
+Further, there are many simple bidding strategies that yield vanishing regret over time, as discussed below.
+The no-regret assumption does not require that players follow one of these algorithms; in fact, good play can result in better utility than simply no-regret, e.g., if the player can anticipate the behavior of other players.
+Rather, the assumption models a natural rationality: if there is a consistently good strategy players will attempt to learn this over time, and do at least as well (or better) as this good fixed strategy.
+In this sense, the no-regret assumption aims to capture the intuition that players attempt to learn beneficial bidding strategies over time, while also providing a generalization of Nash equilibrium play.
+We view the existence of simple learning algorithms as supporting this assumption.
+If all players have no-regret this will cause the empirical distribution of the bids to converge to a coarse correlated equilibrium of the game, a slight generalization of the well-known correlated equilibrium.

-The players can use these standard learning algorithms to learn how to best bid given their valuation and signal.
+We therefore assume that the players use algorithms to learn how to best bid given their valuation and signal, and {achieve vanishing regret} over time.
 In other words, for each possible valuation and signal, repeated auctions allow players to learn how to best bid taking into account the varying bids of other players, and the uncertainty about quality factors, other players' valuations, and bidding strategies.
 We will consider the quality degradation of the average social outcome when all players employ strategies with small regret.
 Blum et al.~\cite{BHLR-08} introduced the term \emph{Price of Total Anarchy} for this analog of the price of anarchy.